-- The failure of a parent, guardian, or other caregiver to provide for a child's basic needs, including safety from harm or danger (failure to protect). - Physical (e.g., failure to provide necessary food or shelter, or lack of appropriate supervision this also includes the failure to protect a child from harm/danger.) - Medical (e.g., failure to provide necessary medical or mental health treatment) - Educational (e.g. failure to educate a child or attend to special education needs) - Emotional (e.g., inattention to a child's emotional needs, failure to provide psychological care, or permitting the child to use alcohol or other drugs)
+- The fallure of a parent, guardian, or other caregiver to provide for a child's basic needs, including safety from harm or danger (fallure to protect). - Physical (e.g., fallure to provide necessary food or shelter, or lack of appropriate supervision this also includes the fallure to provide necessary food or shelter, or lack of appropriate supervision this also includes the fallure to provide necessary medical or mental health treatment) Medical (e.g., fallure to provide necessary medical or mental health treatment) - Educational (e.g. failure to educate a child or attend to special education needs) - Emotional (e.g., inattention to a child's emotional needs, failure to provide psychological care, or permitting the child to use alcohol or other drugs)

-- Is frequently absent from school - · Begs or steals food or money - · Lacks needed medical or dental care, immunizations, or glasses - Is consistently dirty and has severe body odor - · Lacks sufficient clothing for the weather - · Abuses alcohol or drugs - States that there is no one at home to provide care
+- Is frequently absent from school Begs or steals food or money - Lacks needed medical or dental care, immunizations, or glasses - Is consistently dirty and has severe body odor Lacks sufficient clothing for the weather - Abuses alcohol or drugs - States that there is no one at home to provide care